International

 Foreign Trade

 Qatar's trade policy is essentially focused on creating a modern and liberal economy.
-This is reflected in its promotion of investment (both domestic and foreign), its trade diversification programs at the regional and international levels and membership in several organisations, such as the WTO.
-Trade represents 93% of the country's GDP in 2021 (World Bank, 2023).
-Mineral fuels, oils and distillation products represented over 85% of the country’s exports in 2022 (mainly natural gas, followed by crude and other oil products), while imports were led by manufactured products, especially machinery, boilers, Electrical and electronic equipment and Vehicles other than railway and tramway.
+This is reflected in its promotion of investment (both domestic and foreign), its trade diversification programs at the regional and international levels and its membership in several organisations, such as the WTO.
+Trade represents 100% of the country's GDP (World Bank, latest data available).
+Mineral fuels, oils and distillation products represented over 85.6% of the country’s exports in 2023 (mainly natural gas, followed by crude and other oil products), while plastics accounted for 2.2%.
+In terms of product category, machinery and transport equipment constituted the main import (31.6% of the total), ahead of motor vehicles (22.7%), mineral fuels (16.4%), and aircrafts and their parts (15.2% - data PSA).

 Source: World Trade Organisation (WTO) ; Latest available data